ReMA Recycling Collection | Grades K-12

 Supporting Material

-If you are reading this in school, chances are you are looking at a piece of paper.
-The average student uses more than 300 pounds of paper a year!
-If all of that came from new fiber, every three students would use a full grown tree each year.
+If you are reading this in school, chances are you are looking at either a screen or a sheet of paper.
+Did you know that before many classrooms used digital tools, the average student used more than 300 pounds of paper a year?

 Supporting Material

 Every machine has moving parts that move against one another.
-Between these parts friction creates heat, wastes energy, and can cause damage.
-Lubricants reduce the friction when a machine runs, lowering the temperature and maintaining the parts.
+This friction creates heat, wastes energy, and can cause damage.
+Lubricants reduce the friction when a machine runs, lowering the temperature and helping protect the parts.

 Supporting Material

-Look in your refrigerator.
+Look in your refrigerator and pantry.
 How many products come in glass bottles or jars?
-It's likely you will find foods that are very acid, like pickles, tomatoes, and orange juice in them.
 Because foods don't dissolve glass, it's a great storage material.
-It also lasts for a long time - and that's part of the problem!
+It also lasts for a long time.

 Supporting Material

 Here's a quick trivia question: What part of your car might eventually become jewelry?
-If you answered the catalytic converter, you'd be right.
-And if you don't already know what that part is, read on.
+Read on to learn the answer.

 Supporting Material